HIGHLIGHTS-UK's Sunak sets out multi-billion-pound spending plans | Business

 HIGHLIGHTS-UK's Sunak sets out multi-billion-pound spending plans

 Finance minister Rishi Sunak set out multi-billion-pound public investments alongside tight controls on day-to-day outlays in his budget speech and three-year spending plan on Wednesday.
-Today's Spending Review confirms that by the end of the Parliament, it will increase by 44 billion pounds to over 177 billion pounds.
-FUTURE GROWTH PLANS Over the long-term the only way to pay for higher spending is economic growth.
+The OBR have today revised down their scarring assumption from 3% to 2%.
+ON TWO NEW FISCAL RULES First, underlying public sector net debt, excluding the impact of the Bank of England must, as a percentage of GDP, be falling.

 - Country: